Supporting Small Business – Why and How

 - Visit a local nursery or garden center for your landscaping needs

 - Purchase lemonade from your neighbor’s kid’s lemonade stand

 The next time you see the “Shop Small” signs in the window downtown, you will understand why shopping local is so important.

-Consider shopping local this month and be a part of supporting your community and celebrating National Small Business Week in this unique (and fun!) way.
+Consider shopping small and be a part of supporting your community and celebrating small businesses in this unique (and fun!) way.